Open Source Makes Great Source

 • OpenSSL - For security

-• ReactJS - Display Engine for websites and apps by Facebook
+• ReactJS - Display Engine for our web app

 Conclusion